-Newly added elements will be added to the left-most 'To Do' lane with whatever priority value they previously had.
-Moving them to the 'Implement' lane will then set the phase to 'Implement'.
-When the implementation is complete, the element can be moved to the 'To Do' lane before 'Review' without updating the element's phase until it is moved into the 'Review' lane.
+that the element property is not changed when the element moves into that lane.
+You might set the lane to 'Not-Bound' if, for example, the lane captures elements that have fallen out of the normal process and need to be assessed according to the property value when the problem arose.
+The lane has a property value, but it is not applied to the element.
 New Click on this button to define a new lane on the Kanban diagram.
 Modify Click on a line in the 'Lanes' list and click on this button to position the cursor in the 'Name' field in update mode, and to highlight the lane you are modifying to make it easier to focus on the fields you might change.
 Delete Click on a line in the 'Lanes' list and click on this button to delete the lane.
-Click on an entry in the 'Lanes' list and click on this button to move the entry one line up in the list, and one lane to the left on the diagram. \$ Click on an entry in the 'Lanes' list and click on this button to move the entry one line down in the list, and one lane to the right on the diagram.
+4 Click on an entry in the 'Lanes' list and click on this button to move the entry one line up in the list, and one lane to the left on the diagram. - Click on an entry in the 'Lanes' list and click on this button to move the entry one line down in the list, and one lane to the right on the diagram.

-- The elements in a Kanban diagram individually represent work in progress; you cannot create connectors between elements on the diagram - If you apply a Kanban definition to a current diagram, all connectors on the diagram are hidden; when you de-activate the definition, the connectors are shown again - When you first set up a Kanban diagram, any element on the diagram that does not have one of the defined property values is moved to the right-hand side of the diagram - Moving an element into a lane automatically sets the appropriate property of that element to the value represented by the lane; for a Tagged Value, if the element does not have that tag, adding the element to the lane adds the tag and sets it to the lane value - Elements on a Kanban diagram are automatically adjusted to match the width of the lane they are in, both when the element is moved into a lane and when the lane width is changed - Certain types of element are automatically excluded from a Kanban diagram search; these are: - Constraint - Port - ProvidedInterface - RequiredInterface - Boundary - Hyperlink
+- The elements in a Kanban diagram individually represent work in progress; you cannot create connectors between elements on the diagram - If you apply a Kanban definition to a current diagram, all connectors on the diagram are hidden; when you de-activate the definition, the connectors are shown again - When you first set up a Kanban diagram, any element on the diagram that does not have one of the defined property values is moved to the right-hand side of the diagram - Moving an element into a lane automatically sets the appropriate property of that element to the value represented by the lane; for a Tagged Value, if the element does not have that tag, adding the element to the lane adds the tag and sets it to the lane value - Elements on a Kanban diagram are automatically adjusted to match the width of the lane they are in, both when the element is moved into a lane and when the lane width is changed - Certain types of element are automatically excluded from a Kanban diagram search; these are: - Constraint

+- Port

+- ProvidedInterface

+- RequiredInterface

+- Boundary

+- Hyperlink

 - State Node (such as Choice and Junction)

 - Text

 - Win32

 - Wireframing

 - Package

 - Diagram Frame

 - Activity Region

 - Sequence Element

 - Note

 - Standard Chart

 - Model View

 - Time Series Chart

-Kanban Diagram Options - Sub-Lanes
+Kanban Options - Sub-Lanes